zowe/docs-site/docs/extend/extend-apiml/api-mediation-security.md

 #### z/OSMF Authentication Provider

 The `z/OSMF Authentication Provider` allows API Gateway to authenticate with the z/OSMF service.
+The user needs z/OSMF access in order to authenticate.

 To enable it, add the following block in your yaml configuration file for `API Gateway`:
 ```yaml
 apiml: